 *Costs were recently updated by City staff.

 It’s important to note that if the millage is passed by voters, individual projects would still need to be presented and approved by the City Commission.
-This process might include separate public feedback opportunities.
+This process will include separate public feedback opportunities.

 The total cost of the improvements is estimated at nearly $6.4 million.
 To cover possible contingencies, the millage would allow the City to borrow up to $7 million by approving a new millage levy of 0.56 mills.
 Because the Wealthy Pool Millage, currently 0.1955 mills, will expire after the 2021 summer levy, the new Parks Improvement Millage would mean an increase of just over 0.36 mills for property owners.

 A debt millage is levied for the purpose of paying the principal and interest on a bond for the construction and renovation of infrastructure and other capital assets.
 The City would borrow only what is needed to cover the actual project costs, which means the final amount could be less than $7 million.

 Based on the estimated project costs and the City’s current taxable value, it would equal a levy of 0.56 mills for a 20-year term.
 In future years, as the City’s tax base grew, the millage rate would be 0.5 mills or lower.
 For a home with a $200,000 taxable value, it would be an additional $112 per year.
 Here’s what 0.5 mills would mean for other homeowners: